-Total dividends for the year amounted to 9.60p per share (2022: 9.35p per share), an increase of 2.7% and representing a current yield of 4.0%.
-This increase has been supported by a marginal contribution from the Trust's distributable revenue reserves this year.
+Total dividends for the year amounted to 11.25p per share (2023: 9.60p per share), an increase of 17.2% and representing a current yield of 3.7%.

 The Board closely monitors the Trust's net revenue position and, based on the latest forecasts, expects future annual dividends to increase from this level over time.